fredzqm/APlanner/README.md

-# database
+# APlanner
-CSSE333 term project repository
+CSSE333 database term project

 There are essentially three part of this project in three folders.
 BackEnd contains all the scripts that construct the database.